One of the most valuable features of LinkedIn is the ability to post content and engage with others through likes and comments.

 As you build your network and your content becomes more popular, it can be challenging to keep track of who is engaging with your posts.

 You may also want to analyze who likes and comment the post of your competitors.

-In this article, we will explore how to export LinkedIn post likes and commenters and how to use this information to improve your LinkedIn strategy.
+In this article, we will explore how to export LinkedIn post likes and commenters using linkedin scraping tools and how to use this information to improve your LinkedIn strategy.

 How To Export Linkedin Post Likers?

 How to extract LinkedIn post likers into a spreadsheet:

 - Copy and paste the URL of the post

 - Paste it into a Linkedin scraping tool

 1. Copy and paste the URL of the post

 The first to export linkedin post likers is to copy-paste the URL of the past.